How To Install Your TruTex Footing

 A compatible drag, with a roller component is essential for best results out of your footing.

-After the tilling stage, your footing will be very fluffy and contain a lot of air so we recommend setting the tines on your drag very shallow and focusing on rolling the footing for the next few days in order to re-compress and stabilize the surface.
+After the tilling stage, your footing will be very fluffy and contain a lot of air so we recommend setting the tines on your drag quite shallow and placing more emphasis on rolling and re-compressing the footing for the next few days until it feels more firm.

-At this stage, the footing will be ready to ride on right away and over the next several weeks, you will notice that it even continues to improve further and become more stable as the root system created by the fibers becomes fully established.
+At this stage, the footing can be ridden on right away and over the next several weeks, you will notice that it becomes more integrated with the sand becomes more stable as the root system created by the fibers becomes fully established.

 We absolutely LOVE 💕 receiving all your “before & after” installation photos as it’s so exciting to see the arena transformations happening all over the country.
 Your feedback after riding on it for a while and feeling the horses’ 🐴 response to it is extremely important to us so Please Please continue to send in any pics and feedback that you’d be willing to share and we are also here to answer any questions you may have both before or after adding TruTex fibers to your riding arena.